benknoble/benknoble.github.io/pages/cats.md

 - **Ollie** ("Ollie bean," "Ollie pop," "little man," "little brother").
 Grey tabby; male.
     - Playful and snuggly little kitten.
 Can be held if he's calm, but not when playing.
-Does _not_ know "soft paw."
+Is learning to "soft paw."
     - Has a complex lung condition that affects his breathing.
 A little increased effort/rate is normal for him, but there's a cat inhaler available in case of emergencies.